 Brač is the biggest island in Croatia’s Central Dalmatia region, with sleepy fishing villages untouched by time, medieval churches, beautiful beaches, crystal blue sea, and authentic Mediterranean cuisine.

 The hidden beach you shouldn’t miss is… located in the village Murvica, just a few kilometers away from Bol.
-It is small but very beautiful sand beach.
+It is small but very beautiful sandy beach.

 The best place to eat is… at Terasa Ciccio.
 At the end of Murvica, there is a macadam road that will lead you to the restaurant Ciccio (approx.5km drive).
 The road is quite bad, but it is worth the drive to get there.
 The restaurant is nothing fancy, very ordinary, but it offers great food.
 Their specialty is perfectly prepared fresh fish from the Adriatic Sea.